 During the excavations of 1960 led by historian Mesrop Smbatiants in the area of Abovyan the ruins of a 2nd-millennium BC Cyclopean fortress, a cuneiform inscription of Argishti I (VIII c.
 BC), an ancient cemetery and old shelters with several objects that represent the 3 stages of the Bronze Age were found.
 The excavations revealed that the area of present-day Abovyan was inhabited starting from the end of the 4th century BC.

-During the ancient Kingdom of Armenia, the western area of modern-day Abovyan was part of the "Kotayk" canton of Ayrarat province while the eastern area was part of "Mazaz" canton of the same province.
-Between the 5th and 7th centuries AD, the region was granted to the Amatuni Armenian noble dynasty.
+During the ancient Kingdom of Armenia, the western area of Abovyan was part of the "Kotayk" canton of Ayrarat province while the eastern area was part of the "Mazaz" canton of the same province.
+Between the 5th and 7th centuries AD, the region was granted to Amatuni Armenian noble dynasty.

 The village of Elar remained the largest settlement in the area until 1961.
 In 1963 by decision of the Soviet government, the town of Abovyan was founded, including the village of Elar and the surrounding areas.
 The town was built in 1962–1963 on a plateau located between Hrazdan and Azat rivers.
 It rapidly developed as an industrial center in the Armenian SSR.
 The town was planned to include 8 residential neighborhoods and an industrial district.